Why does traditional automation hit a ceiling?

 Frequently asked questions

-[REVIEW] First production flow ships in 6 to 12 weeks.
-Coverage scales to 80 percent autonomy within 6 to 9 months on disciplined deployments.
+The first autonomous channel ships in 6 to 12 weeks.
+Coverage scales to 80 percent autonomy within 6 to 9 months.
+New regions and channels add in days, not months.

 Why automation hits a ceiling in action.